iman-zamani/Terminal-Minesweeper/README.md

 * `Q` → **Quit** the game

 ---

-## Notes

-* Works fully on Windows, macOS, and Linux.
-* The game itself is fun — the code behind it is not.

----

 ## License

 Terminal Minesweeper is open-source software licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.